Input Data¶

 MaximumPower |

-Maximum power output (generation/discharge for ESS units) |
+Maximum power output of electricity (generation/discharge for ESS units) |

 MW |